Published on April 14, 2022

 Feed prices on the rise, can alternative feed materials be used for chicken diets?

 It is well known that cost of feed is the major cost of egg production.
-Feed prices have been on the rise for more than 1 year.
-Among the reasons for the rising feed prices are disappointing harvest related to climate change (drought, fires, and severe flooding) but also related to a higher demand of raw materials because of the recovery of the global demand for animal protein (declined due to COVID-19) and an increasing demand of feed related to the recovering from African Swine fever.
+Feed prices have been on the rise for more than 1 year, with a strong increase lately due to the uncertainty of the export of feed materials coming from Ukraine and Russia.
+Other reasons for the rising feed prices are disappointing harvests related to climate change (drought, fires, and severe flooding), a higher demand of raw materials because of the recovery of the global demand for animal protein (declined due to COVID-19), increasing animal protein consumption and an increasing demand of feed related to the recovering from African Swine fever.

-The rising feed prices have their direct impact on the composition of layer feed and are resulting in the increase in the use of alternative feed stuffs in laying hen nutrition.
+The rising chicken feed prices, shown in Figures 1 and 2, have their direct impact on the composition of layer feed and are resulting in the increase in the use of alternative feed stuffs in laying hen nutrition.
 The most expensive nutrients in chicken diets are energy and protein, which are at the same time the major nutrients in a laying hen diet.
 The energy intake in a laying hen mainly depends on the hen’s maintenance cost, her activity and the energy needed to maintain the required body temperature.
 The average daily protein intake depends on the requirements to produce eggs and the hen’s maintenance.
 The total daily cost of feed is depending on the feed price (price paid per kg/feed) and the total kg of feed consumed by the flock.
 Depending on the market situation, it can be cheaper to steer to a higher feed intake with a lower feed price or vice versa.
-As laying hens mainly eat according to the energy level present in the feed, it is essential to track the flocks feed intake as accurate as you can and to formulate the protein levels according to the recorded feed intake.
+As laying hens mainly eat according to the energy level present in the feed provided to them, it is essential to track the flocks feed intake as accurate as you can and to formulate the protein levels according to the recorded feed intake.

 Recent feed price development

 Using alternative feed materials and a higher inclusion of by-products will likely reduce the feed costs.
-Examples of commonly used alternative protein sources to replace soybean meal are sunflower meal, rapeseed meal, cotton seed meal, groundnut meal and distiller dried grains with soluble (DDGS).
-When using alternative ingredients in formulating poultry diets, it is key to formulate based on the digestible amino acid levels.
+Examples of commonly used alternative protein sources to replace soybean meal are sunflower meal, rapeseed meal, cotton seed meal, groundnut meal, distiller dried grains with soluble (DDGS) and meat and bone meal.
+Next to being a valuable source of protein, meat and bone meal also contribute in calcium and phosphorus.
+Prices of high protein sunflower have gone sky-high as especially Ukraine and Russia are known for its intensive production of high protein sunflower (together they account for 80% of global sunflower oil exports), and therefore not a realistic option to reduce the cost of chicken feed.
+Alternative energy sources can include bakery by-products.
+Please note that when using alternative ingredients in formulating poultry diets, it is key to formulate based on the digestible amino acid levels.
 Most protein sources have a different amino acid pattern compared to that of soybean meal, formulating on digestible amino acid levels will help to maintain both the correct amino acid balance and level.

 Proper protein digestibility results in better feed efficiency and therefore has its positive impact on the sustainability of egg production.
 Furthermore, a higher protein digestibility results in less protein leftovers towards the end of the intestines and therefore a reduced risk on intestinal health.
 Protein digestibility depends heavily on feed processing, like heat treatment, the grinding quality, the type of raw materials, other ingredients like enzymes, and very important overall intestinal health.
 It is essential to introduce alternative protein sources already during the rearing period to the chicken diet, and slowly introduce new ingredients.
 When adding a new feed ingredient to the poultry diet, take a close look to the impact on feed consumption and the production results, careful monitoring of this data will help you to better understand what the impact is of the changes to the diet.
 Analysing the results will help to prevent an overestimation of the digestibility of your new feed composition.